Building from source on Unix-based operating systems#

 Python module ctypes (reasonably old version).

-PyHarm does not support the MPI parallelization.
+PyHarm does not support quadruple precision and the MPI parallelization.

 Building PyHarm#